saivagishv-ctrl/sensor-covariance-monitor-openlane-odyssey/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-# Sensor Covariance Anomaly Detector
+# Sensor Covariance Anomaly Detector - A BWSI bASICs project

 A Tiny Tapeout SKY130 project by **OpenLane Odyssey**.

-This chip calibrates a per-channel mean and variance profile from an 8-channel sensor's baseline readings, then flags new readings that deviate too far from that calibrated profile -- entirely in a small, self-contained running-sum digital design (no matrix-multiply hardware, no on-chip storage of the raw calibration data).
+This chip calibrates a per-channel mean and variance profile from an 8-channel sensor's baseline readings, then flags new readings that deviate too far from that calibrated profile. entirely in a small, self-contained running-sum digital design (no matrix-multiply hardware, no on-chip storage of the raw calibration data).